 For the purposes of possession with intent to deliver, it must be shown that the defendant possessed the illegal substances and intended on selling or transferring them to someone else, in exchange for something of value.
-Prosecution may use the presence of packaging material, large amounts of cash, weapons, or scales to prove that the individual intending on selling or transferring the drugs.
+The prosecution may use the presence of packaging material, large amounts of cash, weapons, or scales to prove that the individual intends on selling or transferring the drugs.

 - Drug rehabilitation

 - Substance abuse educational courses

 In some cases, depending on the severity of the crime or the juvenile’s criminal history, juveniles can be tried as adults ordered to pay heavy fines, and sentenced to time in jail.

 Find a Juvenile Drug Charges Defense Attorney | Law Offices of Richard C. McConathy